run-house/runhouse/docs/how-to-use-runhouse.rst

 serverless execution for your Python ML code, but you cannot take advantage of advanced usage patterns that are unlocked through compute saving and reuse.

 For production settings, we recommend that users load cloud secrets, Kubeconfig, and available compute resources into Runhouse Den and authenticate from all launch environments using only the Runhouse token.
-Once credentials are stored in Den, ML team members can be granted permissions to launch ephemeral compute through Runhouse authentication.
 Platform teams gain centralized observability over utilization, including insights into who is launching clusters, how often they are launched, and the resources or tasks executed on them.
-Access management becomes much simpler, especially in multi-cloud or multi-cluster environments, where keys and authentication can be managed centrally.
-To get started with Den enabled, simply run runhouse login --sync-secrets in the CLI.
+Access management becomes much simpler, especially in multi-cloud or multi-cluster environments.
+To get started with Den enabled, simply run ``runhouse login --sync-secrets`` in the CLI.

 Start Your Project
 -------------------